 The average Christian, whose current understanding of marriage was founded upon marriage being a sacrament, would say that the hope these Israelites had must have been that they could take their forbidden marriages and use them to glorify God by loving their godless wives and showing them the love that God has put in them.
 The Church’s position says that Christians must honor God’s institution of marriage by remaining in these unlawful marriages until death parts them because the wife is the husband’s body and the husband is the wife’s head.
 The two have become one flesh and what God has joined together let no man separate.
 Oh what a beautiful picture!
 But is it really so beautiful since it is not the biblical picture?
 The biblical picture: Israel’s hope was shown in the following verse, “So now let us make a covenant with our God to put away all the wives and their children, according to the counsel of my lord and of those who tremble at the commandment of our God; and let it be done according to the law” (Ezra 10:3).

 God’s people, led by the eminently godly leader Ezra, made a covenant with God to divorce their unbelieving wives.
 What, how can this be?
 Divorce for the unequally yoked is God’s will because God forbids marriages between His children and the children of this godless world.
 Why?
-Because God desires that his children be bound together with one another.
+God instructed His people that marriage to unbelievers pulls the people of God toward the false gods of the nations.
+For this reason God desires that his children be bound together with one another.
 God knows that the godless will drag His children into sin.
 God knows that there will be no peace in the home of a believer married to an unbeliever, that the children will be heavily influenced by their unbelieving parent as they too are not yet in Christ, that the believer’s sanctification will be seriously held back, that Christian couples will not fellowship with an unequally yoked couple and that partnership, fellowship, harmony, congruity and agreement cannot exist in an unequally yoked home (2 Corinthians 6:14-16).
 As our Lord Jesus Christ said, “…a house divided against itself cannot stand.”

 Again we ask the Church leaders, tell us what has happened in the course of redemptive history that has made a practice that at one time was utterly repugnant to God now something that would be pleasing to Him?
 Their answer is that 1 Corinthians 7:12-16 made marriage for the Christian permanent.
 We have two major problems with this answer: First, it does not answer the question “what has happened in the course of redemptive history that has made a practice that at one time was utterly repugnant to God now something that would be pleasing to Him?”
-They cannot answer that the Christ has come because the Old Testament saints were saved the same way that the New Testament saints are saved.
-The Old Testament saints looked forward to the coming Christ while the New Testament saints look back to the Christ who had come, but both are members of the bride of Christ.
-Second, they incorrectly interpreted Paul’s teaching causing it to be in stark contrast to everything else he said to the Corinthians, and making it contrary to the rest of God’s revelation on unequally yoked marriage.
+Second, they incorrectly interpreted Paul’s teaching causing it to be in stark contrast to everything else he said to the Corinthians, and making it contradictory to the rest of God’s revelation on unequally yoked marriage.

 To discover the proper interpretation of 1 Corinthians 7:12-16, one that agrees with 2 Corinthians 6:14-7:1 and with the rest of scripture, see our article titled, “1 Corinthians 7:12-16 Properly Interpreted Strengthens the Case for Unequally Yoked Divorce Found in 2 Corinthians 6:14-7:1”